 • PVC panel for ceiling lining: Rigid PVC panel free of plasticizers, with a negligible smell, good resistance to acetone, practically no water absorption.

 Simple to install, easy to clean, does not absorb humidity, does not corrode, does not require maintenance, very aesthetic.
 It will require inspection records to the false ceiling.

 It is advisable to take the facilities to the sides of the kitchen to give the maximum possible height to the kitchen.

-A minimum height of 2.7 meters is recommended (especially if a hood with air supply is installed), although there are solutions in extractor hoods that can reduce this height.
+A minimum height of 2.7 meters (9 ft.) is recommended (especially if a hood with air supply is installed), although there are solutions in extractor hoods that can reduce this height.

 What is the best roof for a commercial kitchen?

-The best roof for a commercial kitchen will depend on certain factors including your budget, but in a general sense, my recommendation for a relatively inexpensive and high performance commercial kitchen roof is a vinyl-plaster roof that does not contain any harmful substances that meets all current national and international requirements.
+The best roof for a commercial kitchen will depend on certain factors including your budget, but in a general sense, my recommendation for a relatively inexpensive and high-performance commercial kitchen roof is a vinyl-plaster roof that does not contain any harmful substances that meet all current national and international requirements.